abc-rp/abc_cloud/README.md

 **ABC Cloud Installer**

-> Note: This repo is a WIP and is not intended for production use.
+> Note: This repo is archived.
+Our focus is now supporting the development of [Drogue IoT]https://www.drogue.io/.

 The purpose of this repository is to provide a set of playbooks that can be used to configure and install a range of ABC Cloud components via Ansible on Kubernetes (k8s).